pjosifovic/26-frontend-tooling-react/README.md

 * Should have a property on the state called content
 * Should create a view with the following display
   * A heading with the title "Generate Cowsay Lorem"
-  * A Button that displays "click me"
+  * A Button that says "click me"
     * `onClick` the button should generate new content on the app state using cowsay and faker
-  * A pre tag that displays the App's state's content
+  * A pre tag that displays the App's state content

 ####  Documentation
 Write a description of the project in your README.md